 Despite his injury problems, Bryant was named a starter for the 2014 NBA All-Star game, although the five-time NBA champion will now miss the game with his latest injury setback all but ruling him out of the game.

-Bryant admitted he was finding it tough to handle his latest injury, revealing he was still not sure as to when he would be able to return to the court for the Lakers and help make the team a worthy bet with Betfair – something they haven’t been so far this season.
+Bryant admitted he was finding it tough to handle his latest injury.
+Kobe reveals he was still not sure as to when he would be able to return.
+Then, his return to the Lakers may help make the team a worthy bet with Betfair.
+To this point, that’s something they haven’t been this season.

 “(I’m) down about it.
 I didn’t know what to expect.
 It’s an injury that I really can’t measure so I have no idea what it’s supposed to feel like.
 It’s tough.
 It never really hurt when I was walking on it in the first place, so it’s tough to gauge it,” said the Lakers all-time leading scorer.

-The Lakers have struggled without their starting shooting guard, and after a dismal first half of the season, the franchise is in danger of missing out on the play-offs for the first time since 2005.
-With Betfair punters writing off the Lakers hopes this season, the return of their talisman may still not be enough to help the team salvage anything from this season.
+The Lakers have struggled without their starting shooting guard.
+After a dismal first half, the franchise is in danger of missing out on the play-offs.
+It would be the first missed playoff appearance since 2005.
+Betfair punters are writing off the Lakers hopes this season.
+The return of their talisman may still not be enough to help the team salvage anything from this season.